compileERezaCheng/Pokemon-Binder/README.md

 6. Create a blank Google Spreadsheet in Google Drive (e.g. named "Pokemon Binder").
 7. Click **Share** in the Google Sheet and add the Service Account's email address (found inside `credentials.json` under `client_email`) with **Editor** permissions.
 8. Activate "Google Sheets Sync" inside the settings panel of the web app or CLI.

----

-## 🔒 Security Reminder

-> [!WARNING]
-> Your `credentials.json` file contains private access keys to your Google APIs.
-A `.gitignore` file has been pre-configured to prevent this file from being pushed to public GitHub. **Do not commit your credentials keys!**